Treatment can help resolve depression symptoms, but like many conditions, treatment doesn’t necessarily mean “cure.” Depression symptoms can relapse.

 - Get enough sleep every night.

 The best way to prevent depression relapses is to stick to the treatment plan your therapist laid out for you after your first episode.
-In many cases, this will include lifestyle changes like stress management techniques and prioritizing getting enough sleep.
+This will often include lifestyle changes such as stress management techniques and prioritizing getting enough sleep.